 If you are travelling by tram from the centre of town then from Republic Square you’d take the number 8, from Wenceslas it’s the Number 3 or basically any tram that is scheduled to stop at Palmovka where you get off.
 From there you stay on this side of the road but you need to find the stop for either tram 14 or 16.
 From there it’s two stops but you don’t get off at any stop called “Prague O2 Arena”.
 You actually get off at the tram stop called “Divadlo Gong” and then take any side street for a 3 minute walk.

 Prague O2 Arena unbelievably does NOT have it’s own ticket office.
 If you buy tickets it is going to direct you to use either Ticketmaster or Ticketportal.
 If you intend collecting your ticket at the Prague O2 Arena then Ticketmaster is at gate 1 and Ticketportal is at gate 10.
-However, if you want to avoid those queues and pick up your ticket BEFORE you travel to the arena then having used both I can tell you that if you are staying in central Prague you should use Ticketmaster because the Ticketportal offices are WAAAAY out of town.
-Then when you’ve ordered online you can just go into their little Ticketmaster office in the Lucerna Passage to pay for and pick up your tickets.
+However, if you want to avoid those queues and pick up your ticket BEFORE you travel to the arena then having used both I can tell you that both operate a QR code system and you should only need to print a ticket as a backup.

 What to Expect